(All fields required)

 Services available for improving ADHD care include:

 With funding from the National Institute of Mental Health, the Center for ADHD has been able to re-design the delivery method for training physicians from any community.
-The new online training program has been imbedded as a feature of the myADHDportal.com service.
+The online training program has been imbedded as a feature of the myADHDportal.com service.
 Pediatricians can now complete the following:

-This comprehensive training program offers physicians the opportunity to receive ABP MOC part 4 (25 points) credit and 20.0 AMA PRA category 1 performance-improvement credits in a minimum of three months pending the completion of all requirements:
+This comprehensive training program offers physicians the opportunity to receive annual ABP MOC part 4 (25 points) credit and one-time 20.0 AMA PRA category 1 performance-improvement credits in a minimum of three months pending the completion of all requirements:

 1. Return 10 patient “Self-guided Baseline Score Cards”